JakeSCahill/redpanda-doc-detective-training/README.md

 }
 ```

-If you want to make sure that the label on an element hasn't changed, you can ask Doc Detective to check the label text.
+If you want to ensure the label on an element hasn't changed, you can ask Doc Detective to check the label text.
 For example, to ask Doc Detective to pass only if the text inside the element says 'Search':

 ```json
 {